cpp-lln-lab/bidspm/docs/questions/statistics_test-bids-smdl-on-tsv.question.md

 ---
-title: "How can I see what the transformation in the BIDS stats model will do to my events.tsv?"
+title: "Statistics: How can I see what the transformation in the BIDS stats model will do to my events.tsv?"
 ---

 You can use the `bids.util.plot_events` function to help you visualize what events will be used in your GLM.